mariadb-corporation/mdbci/docs/src/commands/lost_resources_management_commands.md

-# Lost or unused cloud resource management
+# Lost resources management commands

 ## General description

 MDBCI can find and destroy unused cloud resources, such as:
 - GCP and AWS instances
 - GCP disks
 - AWS volumes